-- DateThe date format is <day-of-the-week>. <day> <month> <year>.
-Press<F3> to display the calendar. - TimeThe time format is <hour> <Minute> <second> displayed in 24-hourmilitary-time clock.
+- Date The date format is <day-of-the-week>. <day> <month> <year>.
+Press

+<F3> to display the calendar. - TimeThe time format is <hour> <Minute> <second> displayed in 24-hourmilitary-time clock.
 For example, 1 p. m. is displayed as 13:00:00.

-Primary Master/Primary Slave/Secondary Master/Secondar Slave Press PgUp or PgDn to select a numbered hard disk type or type the number and press <enter>.
+Primary Master/Primary Slave/Secondary Master/Secondar Slave These categories identify the types of the two channels that have been installed in the computer.
+There are 45 predefined types and one user definable types in BIOS.
+Type 1 to Type 45 are y predefined.
+Type "user" is user-definable.
+Press PgUp or PgDn to select a numbered hard disk type or type the number and press <enter>.
 Note that the specifications of your drive must match with those of the drive table.
-The hard disk will not work properly if you enter improper information for this category.</enter> If your hard disk drive type is not matched or listed, you can select Type "User" to define your own drive type manually.
-If you select Type "User", you will need to know the information listed below.
+The hard disk will not work properly if you enter improper information for this category.
+If your hard disk drive type is not matched or listed, you can select Type "User" to define your own drive type manually.</enter> If you select Type "User", you will need to know the information listed below.
 Enter the information directly from the keyboard and press <enter>.
-This information should be included in the documentation from your hard disk vendor or the system manufacturer.</enter> If the controller of the HDD interface is ESDI, the selection shall be "Type1".
+This information should be included in the documentation from your hard disk vendor or the system manufacturer.</enter> If the controller of the HDD interface is ESDI, the sele "Type1".
 If the controller of the HDD interface is SCSI, the selection shall be "None".
-CD-ROM drive at the CD-ROM drive.
-TYPE CYLS HEADS PRECOMP LANDZONE SECTORS "Auto", the BIOS will auto-detect the HDD and he POST stage and show the IDE for the HDD and -Drive type -Number of cylinders -Number of heads -Write precom -Landing zone -Number of sectors -Mode type If a hard disk has <enter> .</enter> s not been installed, select NONE and press Drive A Type / Drive B Type This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
-Video ects the type of video adapter used for the primary Ithough secondary monitors are supported, you ect them in Setup.
+If you select Type CD-ROM drive at 1 CD-ROM drive.
+TYPE CYLS HEADS PRECOMP LANDZONE SECTORS MODE Auto", the BIOS will auto-detect the HDD and the POST stage and show the IDE for the HDD and Drive type Number of cylinders Number of heads Write precom Landing zone Number of sectors Mode type lf a hard disk ha <enter>.</enter> s not been installed, select NONE and press Drive A Type / Drive B Type This category ide that has been inst ntifies the types of floppy disk drive A or drive B alled in the computer.
+Video This category sele system monitor.
+A do not have to sele ects the type of video adapter used for the primary Although secondary monitors are supported, you ect them in Setup.